 To Our Beloved Community:

-We find it difficult to once again write and share the feelings that we at Village Community Resource Center (VCRC) have regarding the damaging effects that hatred and violence have on what should be a nation that is made up of so much beauty in diversity.
+We find it difficult to once again write and share the feelings that we at Village Community Resource Center (VCRC) have regarding the damaging effects that hatred and violence have on what should be a nation that is made up of so much beauty and diversity.
 We honor and support one another, recognizing our connections as people of color.
 The recent murders of our Asian kin in Georgia, is an ever-present reminder that no one is safe from hatred.
 This is one of many examples of anti-Asian racism that is on the rise that should be alarming to all of us.
 We cannot allow hatred for our fellow neighbors to divide us.
 We cannot allow politics to steer our humanity.
 From the brutal murders of Breonna Taylor and George Floyd, to the horror of children locked up in cages at the border, to the vicious and targeted attacks on our Asian, Asian American, and Pacific Islander community; we recognize and denounce the growing racism in our land.
 And we ask you to join us in responding.
 But what should this response look like?
-We believe that Dr. Martin Luther King said it best, “Darkness cannot drive out darkness; only light can do that.
-Hate cannot drive out hate; only love can do that.”
+We believe that Dr. Martin Luther King said it best.
+“Darkness cannot drive out darkness: only light can do that.
+Hate cannot drive out hate: only love can do that.”

 The measurement of a community’s commitment to compassionate care, equity, and social justice is in how they respond when their neighbors are in need.
 We at VCRC stand in solidarity with our severely traumatized Asian kin; embrace the diversity of faith, gender, and race that makes our city, state, and country.